Vardot/varbase_components/components/atoms/spinner/README.md

                     classes to this component.

 ### Attributes:
-* `attributes`: A list of HTML attributes for the Spinner element.
+* `attributes`: HTML attributes for the Spinner element.
-* `spinner_status_attributes`: A list of HTML attributes for the Spinner status element.
+* `spinner_status_attributes`: HTML attributes for the Spinner status element.

 ### Slots:
 * `content`: Spinner content.